Wafaj22/Wafaj22/README.md

----
 ### :woman_technologist: About Me :

-- I am a software developer with a passion for frontend development.
+- 💬 I am a software developer with a passion for frontend development.
-- I love building projects and am always looking for new challenges to tackle.
+- 🌱 I love building projects and am always looking for new challenges to tackle.
+- 🔭 I’m currently working on on a data labelling platform.
-- If I am not coding, I am either painting or working out.
+- 😄 If I am not coding, I am either painting or working out.
-- Currently working on a data labelling platform.

 ---